derong97/ReadME/server/README.md

    - For logging in: if the user's email does not exist in the database or if the entered password is wrong, a `401` response will be returned due to invalid credentials.
 Else, a `200` ok response will be returned along with his entered credentials.
 2. `python3 test_metadata.py` will retrieve the first metadata from the `kindle_metadata` collection.
    - Currently standalone, need to integrate with flask endpoints.
+3. Edit `test_review_select.py` and `test_review_insert.py` with your own credentials.
+Running `python3 test_review_select.py` returns 5 reviewID, reviewTime, and summary from the table while `python3 test_review_insert.py` inserts a test review into the table.
+You can check whether the review is actually inserted via MySQL Workbench.